-While we did not have any gas hedge programs in 2021, our gas hedge program during 2020 was priced at rates in excess of the actual index price, resulting in a loss of \$388.
-During 2021, we recorded revenues of \$875 related to RINs purchased in 2021.
+During 2022, our gas commodity hedge was priced at rates below actual index prices and we recorded losses of \$7,829 related to our gas commodity hedge.
+Our gas commodity hedge expired in December 2022 and we did not have any gas commodity hedges during 2021.
+During 2021, we recorded revenues of \$875 related to RINs purchased in 2021 and recorded an adjustment of \$710, associated with our purchase of RINs, to reduce the carrying value of those RINs to net realizable value.
 This is included within our operating revenues in the Consolidated Statement of Operations for the 2021 period.
-We did not have market purchased RINs during 2020.
+We did not have market purchased RINs during 2022.

-Expenses for the Years Ended December 31, 2021 and 2020
+Expenses for the Years Ended December 31, 2022 and 2021